 We proposed the following compliance criteria in order to ensure that all requirements can be met:

 TaxCr 1: Trace Links redundancy.
-This criterion supports the validation for the taxonomy requirement TRQ 3 which requires the specification of a trace link should be specified only once in the taxonomy but it can be related to different domains through different paths.
+This criterion supports the validation of the taxonomy requirement TRQ 3 which requires the specification of a trace link should be specified only once in the taxonomy but it can be related to different domains through different paths.

-TaxCr 2: The capability of the taxonomy to accommodate the classification of trace links related to different users in Requirement Engineering, Model Driven Engineering, and Systems Engineering.
-This criterion supports whether the taxonomy can have all types of trace links.
-This criterion validates the taxonomy requirement TRQ 7 which requires that the taxonomy shall integrate all, at least all those we have identified from a systematic search in the literature and therefore from prominent literature, trace link types that can relate the artifacts produced during system analysis, design, coding, and testing, and during model-to-model transformations.
+TaxCr 2: The capability of the taxonomy to accommodate the classification of trace links related to different users in Requirements Engineering, Model Driven Engineering, and Systems Engineering.
+This criterion supports the claim that the taxonomy can have all types of trace links.
+This criterion supports the validation of the taxonomy requirement TRQ 7 which requires that the taxonomy shall integrate all, at least all those we have identified from a systematic search in the literature and therefore from prominent literature, trace link types that can relate the artifacts produced during system analysis, design, coding, and testing, and during model-to-model transformations.

 TaxCr 3: Trace links consistency.
 This criterion supports whether a trace link has only one definition.
-This criterion validates the taxonomy requirement TRQ 1 in which we specified a set of properties for each trace links that defines its usage or purpose, its name, type, and definition.
+This criterion supports the validation of the taxonomy requirement TRQ 1 in which we specified a set of properties for each trace links that defines its usage or purpose, its name, type, and definition.
 These properties provide a semantic for each trace link.
 Moreover, we established relationships between trace links that exist across different domains.
 Therefore, a certain trace link can be reached through many paths from different domains.

 TaxCr 4: Extensibility and maintainability.
-This criterion supports the simplicity of adding a trace link or a property to the taxonomy without changing the existing design.
+This criterion supports the claim that it is simple to add a trace link or a property to the taxonomy without changing the existing design.
 This criterion supports the validation for the taxonomy requirement TRQ 4.
 The flat hierarchy nature of the taxonomy allows inserting any new trace link type in the taxonomy without the need for reorganizing the taxonomy structure.
 The new specification can be added anywhere in the RDF code.
 The same argument is applied when we want to add a new property for trace link types; the added properties will apply to all trace links in the taxonomy.

-TaxCr 5: Tools Support.
+TaxCr 5: Tool Support.
 This criterion shows whether the taxonomy data can be saved, configured, or exported to other formats or applications.
 This criterion supports the validation for the taxonomy requirement TRQ 6.
 The taxonomy data can be exported in many universal formats such as HTML, XML, and OWL.
 In addition, the OWL provides not only data serialization but also validation for the taxonomy semantics.

 TaxCr 6: The simplicity of referencing the taxonomy data locally or globally.
-This criterion supports the validation for the taxonomy requirement TRQ 5.
+This criterion supports the validation of the taxonomy requirement TRQ 5.
 Any trace link in the taxonomy can be referenced by using its own URI.

 Validation by Example